 Con Very slow development cycle

-elementary does not offer any release date for their stable releases going more with a "it's done when it's done" attitude.
+Elementary does not offer any release date for their stable releases going more with an "it's done when it's done" attitude.
 Making depending on newer apps a difficulty as well as a poor choice for those that need consistent release schedules for their OS.

 Con Old base and applications